2 children dead, 6 injured after city bus crashes into daycare in Montreal suburb Laval, driver arrested

 Two children are dead and six others were injured after a Laval city bus crashed into a daycare Wednesday morning.

-The driver of the bus, a 51-year-old man, has been arrested and charged with homicide and dangerous driving, police say.
+The driver of the bus, a 51-year-old man, has been arrested and faces charges of homicide and dangerous driving, police say.

 The other six children are no longer in critical condition.
 Nine ambulances were sent to the scene.